 It’s a fairly accepted truism that you have to have been a player to be a manager, not necessarily a great player, but there are certain insights to be gleaned after having played the game.
 The thing is, some managers were top players; maybe even top, top players – and that can either be a boon to their success or an albatross around their necks.

-Looking at the Premier League‘s managers, we’ve decided to rank them by how they were as players.
+Looking at the confirmed 2020/21 Premier League clubs’ managers, we’ve decided to rank them by how they were as players.
 Does it stack up to their skill as coaches?
 Was David Moyes better than Jurgen Klopp?
 Read on and find out!

 Notable teams: Rio Ave, Belenenses